Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The most important single ingredient in the formula of success is knowing how to get along with people."
+> "The truly rich men are the ones who have health, loved ones and a work they love."
-> — **Theodore Roosevelt**
+> — **Maxime Lagace**

 ---